-The reality today is that sellers do not want to spend big to get their house in tip-top shape for buyers.
-The good news is that there is plenty they can do for free or at a very low cost to prepare your home to sell.
+The reality is that sellers do not want to spend big to get their house in tip-top shape for buyers.
+The good news is that there is plenty you can do for free or at a very low cost to prepare your home to sell.

-“Instantly make a dated bathroom more modern with just a few enhancements to the fixtures.
-For example, removing that large plated glass mirror or old medicine cabinet and replacing it with a framed mirror in a rich finish like oil rubbed bronze, can make a big change at a small cost,” says Bill Millholland of Case Design/Remodeling Inc. “It’ll make the bathroom look much more sophisticated,” he notes.
-“Typically a bigger mirror is better than a smaller one, but consider its proportion to the room-it will look awkward if it’s too big.
-For an easy, elegant look, add sconces on each side of a framed mirror,” adds Alderman.
+A dated bathroom can instantly feel more modern with just a few enhancements to the fixtures.
+For example, removing that large plated glass mirror or old medicine cabinet and replacing it with a framed can make a big change at a small cost.
+It helps make the bathroom look more sophisticated and typically bigger.

-If your faucets have forever lost their shine, you might consider replacing those too, even for as low as $20.
-You’ll want to make sure your lighting and faucet finishes all match, Millholland recommends.
-The most popular bathroom faucet finishes are brushed nickel, followed by polished chrome and satin nickel, according to an NKBA trend report.
+If your faucets have lost their shine, you might consider replacing those too, for as low as $20.
+You’ll want to make sure your lighting and faucet finishes all coordinates.

 Create That Hotel Feeling

 Kitchen appliances that are mismatched or dated can be difficult for buyers to look past.
 As long as the appliances still work, an increasingly popular option is painting them.
-Several companies, such as Rust-Oleum and Krylon, make special paint to spray or brush over appliances in black, white, or other shades.
-Stainless steel paint, such as Thomas’ Liquid Stainless Steel, will give a refrigerator, dishwasher, or range a brushed-on look.
-Costs for the special paints start at $19.95; you can often find kits designed for specific appliances.
 Of course, you’ll want to disclose such updates to buyers and make them aware of any upkeep issues.

 Box it up.
 Most people pack up after they sell the house, but why wait?
 Sellers should start packing as early as possible.
 Ideally, before they put the home on the market and consider moving clutter to offsite storage.

 Focus their attention.
 Pick a focal point for each room.
 For example, the focal point of a bedroom is usually the bed, and for a music room, it’s the piano.
 If a room is somewhat empty, you can help draw attention to a corner with a plant or mirror.

 Call the experts.
-Dirty, worn carpet may benefit from professional cleaning, ranging about $180 to $390 for approximately 1,300 square-foot.
+Dirty, worn carpet may benefit from professional cleaning.

 Refinish it for cheap.
-Practically any beaten-up or worn hardwood can be salvaged with refinishing, about $340 to $900 for a 15×15 foot room, according to CostHelper.com.
-Call a professional tile company to freshen up ceramic tile grout-or, for do-it-yourselfers, hardware stores sell grout paint.
+Practically any beaten-up or worn hardwood can be salvaged with refinishing or ceramic tile freshened up.
+Call a professional or, for do-it-yourselfers, hardware stores sell grout paint.

-New lighting fixtures are a quick way to create ambiance.
-Just avoid brass lighting fixtures, which had their heyday in the 1980’s.
-More contemporary choices are brushed nickel and chrome finishes.
-Also, rust and oil-rubbed bronze are becoming more popular as more home owners set out to have lighting that doubles as an accent feature, says kitchen and bath designer David Alderman, 2011 National Kitchen and Bath Association president.
-Use lighting to highlight special features.
+New light fixtures are a quick way to create ambiance.
+Avoid brass fixtures, which had their heyday in the 1980’s.
+Use lighting to highlight special features in your home.
 Pendant lights can show off that kitchen island or sconces to illuminate a foyer.
-Under-cabinet lighting in the kitchen is affordable and makes countertops sparkle, Millholland says.
-Fluorescent light strips tend to be more affordable and easier to install than puck lights.
+Under-cabinet lighting in the kitchen is affordable and makes countertops sparkle.

 Go natural.
 Open those blinds and wipe down the windows.
 You would be surprised at how much a simple window cleaning can instantly improve natural light.

 Save on energy costs.
 Compact fluorescent bulbs remain the go-to choice for energy efficiency.
-Early CFLs didn’t always deliver on light quality or convenience, but they now come in warm, neutral, and cool colors, and major manufacturers are now enclosing the spiral tube in a conventional bulb shape.
+CFLs deliver on light quality or convenience, but they come in warm, neutral, and cool colors.

 Shine with sheen.
 Flat or matte finish is difficult to clean and shows scuffs.
 Increasing the sheen can brighten rooms.
-Egg shell or satin bounces light off the walls to make spaces seem larger.
-Semi-gloss, higher on the sheen level, is a good option for kitchens and bathrooms since it’s easy to clean, Fields says.
-And gloss, the shiniest of all, is best for big “statement” areas, such as the front door, Woelfel says.
-But gloss accentuates flaws, so use it sparingly.
+Eggshell or satin bounces light off the walls to make spaces seem larger.
+Semi-gloss, higher on the sheen level, is a good option for kitchens and bathrooms since it’s easy to clean.
+Gloss accentuates flaws, so use it sparingly.

 Create monochromatic harmony.
 Use different variations of the same color throughout the home.
-The Paint Quality lnstitute, a paint education resource, refers to this as “layering.”
-Choose a color card, which usually has about three or four similar hues, and use two or more colors from the single card.
-Use the lighter colors in the main living areas and darker shades for the rooms that branch out, such as the bedrooms, Woelfel suggests.
+Choose a color palette, which usually has about three or four similar hues, and use two or more colors from the single card.

 Paint the baseboards white.
-But don’t use stark white, which can take on gray tones against some wall colors, says Woelfel , who suggests antique white or Navajo white as better options.
+But don’t use stark white, which can take on gray tones against some wall colors.
 If the home has dated stained-wood trim, simply painting it off-white can bring it up-to-date.
 But don’t forget to use a primer first.

 7 Ways to create a Cohesive Style

-Small updates will have a more dramatic impact if home owners are careful to keep the styles consistent and find ways to draw out the home’s best features.
-Here are some tips from experts on how to make small improvements pay off.
+Small updates will have a more dramatic impact if you are careful to keep the styles consistent and find ways to draw out your home’s best features.
+Here are some tips from experts on how to make small improvements that pay off.

 1. Concentrate on big impact rooms.
 Be selective about what you do.
-Kitchens and bathrooms still usually offer the most bang for your buck, says remodeling industry expert Bill Millholland, executive vice president with Case Design/Remodeling Inc.
+Kitchens and bathrooms still usually offer the most bang for your buck so focus on those.

 2. Go neutral.
 Don’t introduce too much color to the “bones” of the home.
-You don’t want buyers to see too much bold color on cabinets and walls and say, “‘I have nothing to go with red,'” says Terrylynn Fisher, a staging consultant at Empire Realty in Walnut Creek, Calif.
-“Buyers will have a tough time seeing past it.”
+You don’t want buyers to see too much bold color on cabinets and walls and think that their existing furniture will not mesh.
 Stay neutral with walls, cabinets, and fixtures.
-Bring in pops of colors through accessories.”
+Bring in pops of colors through accessories.

 5. Find inspiration.
-For design guidance, grab a catalog from Pottery Barn, Restoration Hardware, or Williams Sonoma.
-“Anything you see in there is fairly consistent with what the average consumer is looking for,” Millholland says.
+For design guidance, grab a catalog from Pottery Barn, Restoration Hardware, Williams Sonoma or surf on over to their websites.

-6. Plan you budget.
+6. Plan your budget.
 Even small projects can carry a premium if a contractor is needed for installation.
-For labor savings, bulk your work and grouping several projects in a full day’s work rather than hiring a handyman or contractor for separate hourly jobs.
+For labor savings, bulk your work and group several projects in a full day’s work rather than hiring a handyman or contractor for separate hourly jobs.